Quincy Kroc Center Policies

-3. Shirt and shoes must be worn in all areas outside of pools and sun deck.
-No swimwear or wet clothing is allowed outside of aquatic areas.
+3. Shirt and shoes must be worn in all areas outside of the Aquatics Center and Splash Pad.
 Proper workout attire is required in fitness area (no street shoes or jeans.)
 Any clothing, including logos or messages on apparel, must be acceptable in a family setting.

 4. Bicycles, roller blades, skateboards, scooters, or pets (excluding service animals) will not be allowed inside the facility.